HardenedBSD/gitlab-wiki/Home.md

 `harden.harden_tty` sysctl node, defaulted to `1` (enabled).

 Default packet TTL values are randomly generated at boot time to prevent information disclosure and fingerprinting attacks.
+The random value will be between 33 and 255, inclusive.

 ## Modified sysctl Nodes